 - Try a smokefree day: a good way to ease back into quitting

-- Talk to your GP about your options – nicotine replacement therapy (NRT) products like patches, gum, mouth spray, lozenge and inhaler; or quitting medication (Champix/varenicline or Zyban/bupropion) can help to ease the stress.
+- Talk to your GP about your options – nicotine replacement therapy (NRT) like patches, gum, mouth spray, lozenge and inhaler; or stop smoking medication (Champix/varenicline or Zyban/bupropion) can help to ease the stress.
 NRT patches and quitting medications are available at a discounted price with a doctor's prescription.

 - You may have tried only one form of NRT.
 Did you know that combination therapy: using patches plus a fast-acting form of NRT like mouth spray, lozenge, gum or inhaler, is one of the most effective quitting methods.
 The patches give you a steady dose of nicotine all day, while the fast-acting nicotine keeps you covered at times when you would have smoked.